About the Artist

 While he is recovering and housebound in East Hampton, Esther Gottlieb brings postcard reproductions of major artworks in museum collections to cheer and distract her husband.
 This exercise is a major step in his recovery and the beginning of his return to painting full-time.

-A major survey exhibition organized by Martin Friedman opens at the Walker Art Center, Minneapolis, April 28–June 9.
+A major survey exhibition organized by Martin Friedman opens at the Walker Art Center, Minneapolis.
 Adolph Gottlieb: Estados Unidos da America, American Section, a solo exhibition, consisting of 43 paintings, is featured at the VII Bienal de São Paulo, Brazil.
 Gottlieb becomes the first U.S. artist to be awarded the Grande Prêmio.
 He and Esther travel to Brazil, where Gottlieb is received with great honor.
-Read more here.
+Read more about the VII Bienal de São Paulo here.

 Adolph Gottlieb receiving his Grande Prêmio at the VII São Paulo Bienal Award Ceremony, October 1963.